backdrop-contrib/role_theme_switcher/README.txt

 Please note that this module overwrites themes set as default in admin/appearance.
 So if you do not want to overwrite this settings - you should set for your role in Role Theme Switcher a "default" theme, thus your settings won't be overwritten.

-Version 1.x was written for Drupal 5.0 by tiutiun. http://drupal.org/user/158669 Project rewritten by owahab. http://drupal.org/user/75702

 REQUIREMENTS
 ------------